 Bill from recoveryafterstroke.com this is Episode 91 and my guest today is Dr. Jim Karagiannis.
 Jim is a Doctor of Chiropractic and is especially passionate about the areas of mindset and personal growth and this fuels his voracious learning appetite.
 He has a fascination in the area of neuroscience and is focused on optimizing human potential.

-As a certified neuro behavioral modeler, business and life coach, Jim is focused on empowering all those who works with to focus on who they need to become, in order to achieve their outcomes and to live their ultimate purpose.
-Now, just before we get started, if you feel like you need some support during these times, ensure you reach out to someone in your area that can help be courageous and just ask.
-If you would like to reach out to me you can do so by sending an email to [email protected] Now it’s on with the show.
+As a certified neurobehavioral modeler, and business and life coach, Jim is focused on empowering all those who work with them to focus on who they need to become, to achieve their outcomes, and to live their ultimate purpose.
+Now, just before we get started, if you feel like you need some support during these times, ensure you reach out to someone in your area who can help be courageous and just ask.
+If you would like to reach out to me you can do so by sending an email to [email protected].
+Now it’s on with the show.
 Jim Karagiannis welcome to the podcast.

 Thanks, Bill.
 Glad to be here.

-So when I was going across Facebook and came across your post, the rider and the elephant, it really resonated with me and I wanted you to share that story.
-And tell us a little bit about the rider and the elephant and how that relates to you.
+So when I was going across Facebook and came across your post, The Rider and the Elephant, it resonated with me and I wanted you to share that story.
+Tell us a little bit about the rider and the elephant and how that relates to you.
 And then we’ll go into a deeper conversation about today’s topic.

 Dr. Jim Karagiannis: The Rider and the Elephant

-Okay, so I’ve been aware of an analogy of the rider and elephant, but I had an opportunity to feel and express or to experience it first hand, so my wife Bettina and I we went to Thailand a few years ago. might have been about three or four years ago and we went and visited an ecotourism park for elephants.
+Okay, so I’ve been aware of an analogy of the rider and elephant, but I had an opportunity to feel and express or to experience it firsthand, so my wife Bettina and I went to Thailand a few years ago. might have been about three or four years ago and we went and visited an ecotourism park for elephants.

-Because that you get a really wonderful, fantastic experience.
+Because of that, you get a wonderful, fantastic experience.
 And I went I love adventure I went, you know what, why not?
 So I got on to the elephant’s neck.
-And it was such a powerful animal and powerful beast.
-And as I’m sitting in it every step I could feel every step that it was moving on, I could feel it.
-And they told me that the best way for me to be able to get the best experience is while tightening up my knees.
+And it was such a powerful animal and a powerful beast.
+As I was sitting in it every step I could feel every step that it was moving on, I could feel it.
+They told me that the best way for me to be able to get the best experience is while tightening up my knees.

-And if I tightened my knees and kind of tightened a little bit more on one side, I can move the animal to one side.
-And if I tighten my knees and squeeze them in another direction, I could move the elephant to the other way, and that was the perception was that you can control the situation.
-So it gave me the perception as the rider that I’m controlling this elephant, and everything was going fantastically well, enjoying the ride.
-And as we would have probably been riding for half an hour or so as we got to the end of the ride.
+And if I tightened my knees and kind of tightened a little bit more on one side, I could move the animal to one side.
+If I tightened my knees and squeezed them in another direction, I could move the elephant the other way, and that was the perception that I could control the situation.
+So it gave me the perception as the rider that I was controlling this elephant, and everything was going fantastically well, enjoying the ride.
+We would have probably been riding for half an hour or so as we got to the end of the ride.

 Within about the last, you know, 3, 4 hundred meters.
 There was a car backfired and the elephant was startled.
-And, like I never knew that elephants can move that fast because in an instant, it literally just turned around and change direction It was bolting.
-And here I was I couldn’t hold on with one hand, I couldn’t hand handle it, all I could do was actually hold on with my knees, squeezing out of the neck just to hold on Bettina at that time just behind me in the seat just holding on.
+And, like I never knew that elephants could move that fast because, in an instant, it just turned around and changed direction It was bolting.
+And here I was I couldn’t hold on with one hand, I couldn’t hand handle it, all I could do was hold on with my knees, squeezing out of the neck just to hold on Bettina at that time just behind me in the seat holding on.
 So the elephant just went crazy.